dim2k2006/microfrontend-react-app/README.md

 #### Can we use ESM?

 Yes, we can use ESM and dynamic import to load the remote applications.
 This was my initial approach to the problem, but I could not achieve the proper bundle configuration with webpack to make it work.

+#### Can we isolate the CSS of the different MFEs somehow?

+Yes, we can isolate the CSS of the different MFEs by using CSS modules or CSS-in-JS libraries like styled-components or emotion.

+#### Are there clever ways to test the shell itself?

+Yes, we will first need to mock the remote applications and then can apply e2e or component testing to test the functionality that relates only to the shell application.

+#### What can we do to test the MFE themselves?

+With the MFE applications it is even easier.
+We can leverage component testing approach to test the functionality of the MFE applications.

+#### Are there up and coming options for build tooling that we can consider?

+There are a lot of up and coming options for build tooling that we can consider.
+For example, `single-spa`, `Vite`, or bare `Webpack Module Federation`.

+#### Is a view library (e.g. React) really necessary?

+No, a view library is not necessary.
+We can use vanilla JavaScript to build the applications, but it will require more time to implement the same functionality that we can achieve with React in a very efficient way.

+#### Could be Web components be applied?

+Probably yes, but it might require more time to implement the same functionality.

+#### How to prevent CSS from leaking from one MFE to another?

+We can prevent CSS from leaking from one MFE to another by using CSS modules or CSS-in-JS libraries like styled-components or emotion.